-The flowers of most species develop as hermaphroditic in nature, however, some are monoecious or dioecious.
-The flowers may be either individual or in large groups.
+The flowers of most of these astonishingly varied species further develop as hermaphroditic in nature.
+Some of them nonetheless do develop as monoecious or dioecious.
+The blooms of the plant may also appear as either individuals or in large groups.

-The fruit takes a variety of forms, depending upon the species.
-Most commonly, the fruit develops in the form of a small berry.
+Finally, the fruit earns its own attention.
+In point of fact, the fruit also takes a variety of forms, understandably depending upon the species.
+Most commonly, though, this part of the plant develops in the form of a comparatively quite small berry.

 Nightshade Distribution, Habitat, and Ecology